cakwok/Autonomous-Driving/3. Sensor Fusion and Object Tracking/readme.md

 ## Summary
 - The most difficult part for me to complete is the general workflow to understand the holistic meaning of the pipelines and also to understand the given codes.
 Otherwise I think the teaching materials are clear to explain each individual concept.
 - Yes I have seen improvement of the MSE plotting over time between part 2 LiDAR only and the last part with fusion.
 The mean of MSE has dropped from 0.78 to 0.18.
-It is within my expectation, as more dataset provided, the higher accuracy should a model to be achieved.
+It works as my expectation, as more dataset provided, the higher accuracy should a model to be achieved.
--
+- A sensor fusion system is designed to integrate data from multiple sensors to improve the accuracy and reliability of measurements and help in making more informed decisions.
+However, there are several challenges that sensor fusion systems can face in real-life scenarios, sensor diversity, sensor calibration, fusion algorithms and environmental conditions.
+The challenge I have seen in this project is about higher computation requirement and complexity of fusion algorithms.
+- To improve tracking results in the future, possible strategies could be incorportion of multi modal informations, such as weather conditions and map data.